 • Signed permission to release and exchange information form

-The program provides education and support for the social/emotional development and regulation for students with a diagnosis of high functioning autism, who have the potential to achieve academic success in mainstream schooling and beyond.
+The program provides education and support for the social/emotional development and regulation for students with a diagnosis of Autism and without an intellectual disability, who have the potential to achieve academic success in mainstream schooling and beyond.
 Students attend lessons in mainstream classrooms, the SLP homeroom, as well as community settings.

 Some of the SLP’s key features are a private courtyard for safe and quiet breaks, a homeroom for study and organisation support, specialised education assistants and teacher support, as well as Very Important Life Skills (VILS) lessons.
 The students’ school program is individualised based on best educational autism practice.